ricky8k/Grapejuice-on-Arch/README.md

 Once the patch is applied, we'll need ownership of the new folder in order to use `makepkg -si`:
 ```
-sudo chown -R user:user ./wine-tkg-git               # Remember to remove "user" and replace it with your user.
+sudo chown -R user:user ./wine-tkg-git
 cd wine-tkg-git
 makepkg -si
 ```
+- `sudo chown -R user:user ./yay ` - Replace "user" with your user (you can find this under the 1st line in `neofetch`)
-- Press "Enter" when prompted, press "Y", use default "1," then "Y" again.
+- `makepkg -si` - Press "Enter" when prompted, press "Y", use default "1," then "Y" again.

 **Roblox should be patched now!** If you run into any issues running Grapejuice, head on over to [Troubleshooting](https://github.com/ricky8k/Grapejuice-on-Arch#Troubleshooting) for a possible fix.